 Although your natural instinct may be to whisper when you have laryngitis, speech therapists believe you may actually be straining your vocal cords.

-If you’ve ever suffered from laryngitis (swollen, irritated vocal cords in the larynx, perhaps better known as the voice box), your gut reaction might have been to assume that it’s okay to whisper until you get better.
+If you’ve ever had laryngitis — swollen, irritated vocal cords in the larynx, also known as the voice box— your gut reaction might have been to whisper until you got better.

-So, now that whispering is out, what should you do if you get a hoarse voice?
+So, what should you do if you get a hoarse voice?

 - The best cure for laryngitis is voice rest.
-As hard as if may sound, shutting your mouth for at least three days will do wonders for your vocal cords.
+As hard as if may sound, not speaking for at least three days will do wonders for your vocal cords.
 You should also avoid hard coughing, crying and clearing your throat.

 - Drink lots of liquids.
-Water is especially crucial if you are traveling while suffering from laryngitis.
-If you drink eight 8-ounce glasses of liquid a day, you’re doing both your cords and your body a favor.
+Water is especially crucial if you are traveling while experiencing the effects of laryngitis.

 - Avoid noisy environments like rock concerts or bars, since you’ll be forced to speak over the background noise.